19hours/sg-statutes/Acts/Environmental Public Health Act.md

 [22/99]

-(4) If any person fails to attend as required by an order under subsection (1)(b), the Director-General or any authorised officer may report such failure to a Magistrate who may thereupon issue a warrant to secure the attendance of that person as required by the order.
+(4) If any person fails to attend as required by an order under subsection (1)(b), the Director-General, the Director-General, Food Administration or the authorised officer (including an authorised officer within the meaning of section 31W) may report such failure to a Magistrate who may then issue a warrant to secure the attendance of that person as required by the order.

-[97

-[22/99; 4/2002]
+[Act 11 of 2019 wef 01/04/2019]

+(5) The Director-General, the Director-General, Food Administration (as the case may be) or any authorised officer (including an authorised officer within the meaning of section 31W) may photograph (which includes making a digital image or a moving visual record) or otherwise record —

+(a) any place or vehicle where an offence under this Act was committed, is reasonably suspected to have been committed, or is about to be committed;

+(b) any place or vehicle associated with, or relevant to, the commission or suspected commission of the offence under this Act; or

+(c) any thing or individual in a place or vehicle mentioned in paragraph (a) or (b).

+[Act 11 of 2019 wef 01/04/2019]

+[Act 11 of 2019 wef 01/04/2019]

 ### Powers of arrest